JoshDoody/joshdoody.github.io/_book_excerpts/interview/curveball-questions.md

 In this case, the candidate immediately looked up at the ceiling, then back down at me and gave an answer.
 He hadn’t listened closely and ignored the only constraint I gave him ("don’t look up").
 Not a good sign.
 We didn’t hire him, and moved on to the next candidate on our list.

 I know this seems harsh, but tech support calls are a lot like an interview in that tiny little room—customers will tell you all kinds of useless details, but they won’t let you see the ceiling and they demand a solution quickly.
 It may seem like I asked him this question because I *wanted* him to fail, but I really needed to know if he *would* fail in a similar situation with a customer.
 I didn’t hire him because I didn’t want to put him in a situation where he might fail in his job.
 If I had hired him and he had failed, that would’ve been my fault.

+## How do you find the right answer?

 So how do you figure out how many tiles are up there?